Cheluveye Ninne Nodalu: Synopsis

-Vishwas (Shiva Rajkumar),also called as Vishwa by his friends.
-He is a poor, happy-going, carefree, humble and generous person.
-He is doing a job of a travel guide.
-Prakruthi (Sonal Chauhan), is arich girl but an introvert, who does not believe in the concepts of love and marriage because of the traumatic experience she went through in her childhood.
-Vishwa makes her understand her believes are not true.
-His helping nature, simpleness attracted her.
-She falls for him instantly.
-How does she win his love forms the plot of the movie.
+Vishwa (Shiva Rajkumar) is a poor, carefree and generous person who works as a travel guide.
+Prakruthi (Sonal Chauhan) is a rich and introverted girl who does not believe in love and marriage because of the traumatic experiences she went through in her childhood.
+She is attracted to Vishwa's helping nature and falls for him.
+How she wins his love forms the plot of the movie.